-1. Half the cherry tomatoes and put them in a large pan on a medium heat with the oregano.
-Cook in one tablespoon of olive oil for around 5 minutes until softened.
+1. Half the cherry tomatoes and put in a large saucepan with the olive oil and 1 tsp of oregano.
+Cook on a medium heat for 5 minutes until softened.

 2. Add the tomato purée, chilli, garlic, grated courgette and season with salt and pepper.
-Cook on low heat for a further 10 minutes until the sauce has thickened.
+Cook on a medium to low heat with the lid on for a further 10 minutes, stirring occasionally.

-3. Chop a handful of basil leaves and put to one side and cook your rigatoni in a pot of boiling salted water (follow packet cooking guidelines).
+3. Meanwhile, cook the rigatoni in a large pot of salted boiling water (follow packet instructions).

-4. Drain the pasta and pour it into the tomato sauce.
-Give it a good mix, add the chopped basil and start crumbling in all of the cheese and stir.
-Serve topped with a drizzle of olive oil and a crack of salt and pepper.
+4. Drain the pasta and pour straight into the sauce.
+Stir well before adding the chopped basil and the crumbled feta cheese.
+Stir again until combined and the cheese starts to melt.
+Serve topped with a drizzle of extra virgin olive oil and a good crack of pepper.

 If you’ve had a go at making Jamie’s pasta I’d love to hear about it @corrieheale email@example.com